mikbe/commandable/README.markdown

 ## Testing for a Better Tomorrow ##

-I have the gem set up to ask if you would like to test on install so please allow the tests to run and upload.
-This will allow me to find any problems on different platforms.
+In an effort to make the best possible software I'm asking anyone that would like to help out to run the BDD/TDD tests included with the gem.
+If you don't already have the `rubygems-test` gem installed please install it:

+    $ gem install rubygems-test

+And then run the tests on your machine:

+    $ gem test commandable

 You can take a look at the test results yourself here: